manuel-serrano/hiphop/doc/api.md

 ### <hiphop.emit/> ###
 [:@glyphicon glyphicon-tag tag]

-This statement makes an emission of a signal, given by attribute `signal\_name` and terminates instantaneously.
-If the signal is valued, a standard expression can be use to modify the value of the signal.
+This statement immediately set a signal present.
+If an expression is given (and the signal is valued), the expression is evaluated an the return value is affected to the signal, according the following rules:

+* if the signal has never been emitted during the instant, the return value is the value of the signal;
+* if the signal has already been emitted during the instant, and the signal provides a combination function, the value is the value return by the combination function evaluation;
+* otherwise, the emission is forbidden, the reactive machine stops and an throws an error.

 ### <hiphop.sustain/> ###
 [:@glyphicon glyphicon-tag tag]

-This statement makes an emission of a signal, given by attribute `signal\_name`, and stay active forever, as it never terminates.
-As the emit statement, it can modify the value of a valued signal if a standard expression is given.
+This statement is the same of Emit, but never terminates, and will always re-emit the signal on following reactions.
+The rules of Emit statement applies here.

 ## Looping